sage-code/maj/alphabet.md

 **notes:**

-* Digraph `ch` can be used only at the end of words.
+* Digraph `ch` is read `t͡ʃ` at the end of words;
-* When `ch` is used ate beginning of words is read `ʂ`.
+* Digraph `ch` is read ``ʂ`  when is used at beginning of words;
+* Digraph `ch` can not be used in the middle of a word.

-**c digraphs**
+**c digraph**

 Groups: {`ca`,`ce`,`ci,`co`,`cu`} are all digraphs similar to `ch`.

 * "Chicago" that is read "ʂicago" and not "t͡ʃicago";
-* "cocly"  is read "t͡ʃoclə" and it means "chocolate";
+* "coca"    is read "t͡ʃocə" and it means "chocolate";
 * "coch"    is read "cot͡ʃ"  and it means "coach"

-2. To avoid digraph formation Maj uses modified letters: {"x", "y", "q"} but not all digraphs can be avoided.
+2. To avoid digraph formation Maj uses modified letters: {"x", "y", "k"} but not all digraphs can be avoided.
 For example Maj uses "y" to avoid digraph "io" then: "fashion" = "faxyn".
-Moja form of writing is much shorter than English form.
+Maj form of writing is much shorter than English.

 ## Difficult sounds